 The start of a new agency-client relationship is always exciting.
 The agency is pumped for the new challenge and opportunity to create some great work.
 The client is eager to expand their team and see their ideas in action.

-So, what comes next?
-It doesn’t matter how large or small the client is or what industry they’re in, the beginning of an engagement sets the tone for the rest of the relationship.
+So, after this client-agency relationship is made, what comes next?
+Despite client size or what industry they’re in, the beginning of an engagement sets the tone for the rest of the relationship.
 It’s where expectations are established, roles and responsibilities are defined, and information is gathered.

 It’s also when questions around how you’ll work with the agency crop up.
 Here are a few quick tips we use to guide our process when working with a new client to help ensure it starts off right.